DevRel-Foundation/site/src/blog/2025/10/tools-catalog-github-discussions.md

 ---
-title: "Setting Up GitHub Discussions | Tools Catalog"
+title: "A DevRel Guide to GitHub Discussions | Tools Catalog"
 excerpt: |
     GitHub Discussions is an online forum that can be used for engaging your developer community.